 Home

-Arboretum Wespelaar is OPEN every wednesday and sunday from 10 a.m. to 5 p.m., until Wednesday, November 13th included.
+Arboretum Wespelaar is currently CLOSED for the Winter season.
+We will be open again starting Wednesday, April, 2nd, 2025, every wednesday and sunday from 10 a.m. to 5 p.m.

 This SPRING LEAFLET guides you through the arboretum with information on the trees, the vistas and some history.